ArgentStonecutter/keyboards/layouts/README.md

 * GK61 - Skyloong GK61 (Pro and Dual Spacebar versions)
 * QK61 - CIDOO QK61
 * RK61 - Royal Kludge RK61

-* Y&R 6096 - Cheap "universal" Pok3r PCB from Ali Express.
+The Y&R 6096 is a different layout, see subdirectory.

 These layouts all have the following setup:
 -----